I may receive a commission if you make a purchase through links in this post.

 The goal here is NOT to cook the Italian meatballs through – it’s just to brown the meatballs and get the outside nice and crispy.
 They will do the remainder of their cooking in the marinara sauce.

 Tip: Don’t stir the meatballs around in the pan, or you will risk them falling apart.
 Just gently flip them with the tongs or a spatula.
 If they stick, you may have to use the underside of the tongs or a spatula to gently loosen them.
+To prevent sticking, get the skillet (and oil) nice and hot before adding the meatballs.
 A cast iron skillet like this is actually the best pan to cook them in.

 When your Italian meatballs are browned (but still pink in the middle), gently transfer them to your slow cooker with the marinara sauce.
 Allow to cook for 2-3 hours on high, 4-6 hours on low.